staltz/flux-challenge/submissions/retozi/README.md

 * Actions are implemented as classes.
 The action implements the reducer function as its own method.
 The reasoning here: http://www.code-experience.com/problems-with-flux/ .
 * The async flow is strictly isolated inside the RequestAction and translated into two, synchronous state updates.
-* There is only one place where queries for state from the server are triggered: Inside the selector of a StateSlice.
+* There is only one place where queries for state from the server are triggered: Inside the selector of a state slice.
 * A typed solution for immutability.

 ##### Async flow

 Async code is evil.
 It is notoriously hard to reason about, and if you are not careful, it leaks all over your flux architecture, making things very complex.

-This example has a very strict solution to this.
+There are no promises or other async helpers in this example.
+All async behavior is wrapped inside the RequestAction class and does not leak outside.

 If you need to talk to the server, you must dispatch a RequestAction.

 The Store will call the writer of this action twice: Once when the request is sent (i.e. pending), once when the request returns.
-This means that both the "request sent" write and "response received" write are being multiplexed into the same write method.
-Because the action is a class, you will have access to the request object and it's current state.
+Both the "request sent" write and "response received" write are being multiplexed into the write method of the RequestAction.

-There are no promises or other async helpers, and all async behavior is wrapped inside the RequestAction class and does not leak outside.

 #### Bootstrapping and updating server state